 Networking for Introverts and Extroverts

 For introverts, the thought of networking might be a daunting task.
 Initially, introverts should think about networking one-on-one with people they know.
 Begin by creating a comfortable environment and research an individual or company in advance.
 Next, leverage your skills as an introvert.
 Prepare questions in advance and use social media or email to get started networking.

-For extroverts, networking, and meeting new people may be a fun and natural activity.
+For extroverts, networking with new people may be a fun and natural activity.
 Extroverts are encouraged to begin networking on a large scale.
 However, extroverts need to be careful not to dominate a conversation or overwhelm a potential new contact.
 Be sure to pay attention to others, show interest by asking questions, and listen carefully to responses.

 Leverage Social Networks

-Social media can be a useful tool for Trojan Networking.
+Social media is a helpful tool for Trojan Networking.
 Below are a few ways to get started using social media to increase your opportunities through networking online with other professionals.